By Ashok Prasad, Founder, Niyyam

 - Panic during market corrections

-And because of this, even after investing lakhs, they fail to create meaningful wealth.
+Because of these mistakes, even after investing lakhs, they fail to create meaningful long-term wealth.

-If you want your ₹10 lakh portfolio to actually grow into ₹25–30 lakh over time, you need a clear, structured strategy.
+If you want your ₹10 lakh portfolio to grow into ₹25–40 lakh over time, you need a clear, disciplined, and structured approach.

-Before building your portfolio, it’s also important to understand
+Before building your portfolio, it is important to understand

 💡 Key Takeaways